-Section 14.5 Non-Emergency Relocation or Expansion of Facilities
+Section 14.6 Non-Emergency Relocation or Expansion of Facilities

-The School's relocation from the original facility or the request for additional facilities for non-emergency reasons shall constitute a material change to the Charter Contract and shall require prior written approval by the Commission pursuant to Section 2.4 of this Charter Contract.
+The SCHOOL'S relocation from the original facility or the request for additional facilities for non-emergency reasons shall constitute a material change to the Charter Contract and shall require prior written approval by the COMMISSION pursuant to Section 2.4 of this Charter Contract.

-- (a).
-Consideration by the Commission for the School's facility relocation or an additional campus at a different location will require the School to meet the following conditions: - i.
-Any previously authorized campuses must have opened; - ii.
-The School's educational programs earn at least a 73%, or its equivalent, on the Academic Performance Framework for the most recent years of this Charter Contract;
+- Consideration by the COMMISSION for the SCHOOL'S facility relocation or an additional campus at a different location will require the SCHOOL to meet the following conditions: - a.
+Any previously authorized campuses must have opened; - b.
+The SCHOOL'S educational programs earn at least a 73, or its equivalent, on the Academic Performance Framework for the most recent years of this Charter Contract; - c.
+There have been no material violations of the law and neither the SCHOOL nor any existing campus is under a Notice of Concern described in Section 17.7 of this Charter Contract; - d.
+The SCHOOL shall provide educational services, including the delivery of instruction, primarily at locations identified in Section I of this Charter Contract. - 2.
+The SCHOOL shall submit to the COMMISSION for its approval of the proposed relocation or additional campus no later than April 1 prior to the Academic Year in which the relocated or additional campus will open. - a.
+The COMMISSION shall approve or deny the proposed location within ninety (90) days of the SCHOOL'S submitted proposal. - b.
+For new charter schools, the COMMISSION reserves the right to delay or prohibit the School's opening of an additional campus until the SCHOOL has satisfied each of the pre-opening conditions. - 3.
+Final approval of the relocation or additional campus location shall be contingent upon meeting the following conditions: - a.
+Submission of enrollment projections for the upcoming SCHOOL year, should the SCHOOL seek to increase enrollment;

-- iii.
-There have been no material violations of the law and neither the School nor any existing campus is under a Notice of Concern described in Section 17.7 of this Charter Contract; - iv.
-The School shall provide educational services, including the delivery of instruction, primarily at locations identified in Section 2.1 of this Charter Contract. - (b).
-The School shall submit to the Commission for its approval of the proposed relocation or additional campus no later than April 1 prior to the Academic Year in which the relocated or additional campus will open. - i.
-The Commission shall approve or deny the proposed location within ninety (90) days of the School's submitted proposal. - ii.
-For new charter schools, the Commission reserves the right to delay or prohibit the School's opening of an additional campus until the School has satisfied each of the pre-opening conditions. - (c).
-Final approval of the relocation or additional campus location shall be contingent upon meeting the following conditions: - i.
-Submission of enrollment projections for the upcoming school year, should the School seek to increase enrollment; - ii.
-Submission to the Commission a Certificate of Occupancy for the new facilities prior to the first day of occupancy; - iii.
-Submission to the Commission of a lease, deed, or other document showing the School possesses the right to occupy the new premises; - iv.
-Submission to the Commission documentation that the new facilities meet applicable health, safety, fire, building, and zoning code requirements; and - v.
-Submission to the Commission documentation that the new facilities are of sufficient size to safely house the maximum anticipated enrollment.
+- b.
+Submission to the COMMISSION a Certificate of Occupancy for the new facilities prior to the first day of occupancy; - c.
+Submission to the COMMISSION of a lease, deed, or other document showing the SCHOOL possesses the right to occupy the new premises; - d.
+Submission to the COMMISSION documentation that the new facilities meet applicable health, safety, fire, building, and zoning code requirements; and - e.
+Submission to the COMMISSION documentation that the new facilities are of sufficient size to safely house the maximum anticipated enrollment.